Wasserwecken/markdownpaper/content.md

 #### Math formulas
 Math formulas can be included in the markdown file using the `$` syntax for inline formulas and `$$` for block formulas.
-The projects uses the existing MathJax[mathjax] library to render these formulas and the syntax is very simillar to LaTeX.
+The projects uses the `MathJax`[mathjax] library to render these formulas and the syntax is very simillar to LaTeX.
 Notherless there are some limitation, which can be read at their documentation, as well as the basic usage: <https://docs.mathjax.org/en/latest/>

 ```